skorytnicki/chatblocks/packages/chatblocks/README.md

 ### Chatblock component API

 Components are very simple.
-They are classes with asynchronous `render` method.
-Render function should return `Block` or single message.
+They are asynchronous functions.
+Function should return `Block`, array, or single message.

 ### How to pass the state?